pip-services/pip-services-docs/content/en/net/commons/convert/string_converter.md

 ### Static methods

 #### ToNullableString
-Converts value into string or returns null when value is null.
+Converts value into a string or returns null when value is null.

 > `public static` string ToNullableString(object value)

-- **value**: object - the value to convert.
+- **value**: object - value to convert.
 - **returns**: string - string value or null when value is null.

 #### ToString
-Converts value into string or returns "" when value is null.
+Converts value into a string or returns "" when value is null.

 > `public static` string ToString(object value)

-- **value**: object - the value to convert.
+- **value**: object - value to convert.
 - **returns**: string - string value or "" when value is null.

 #### ToStringWithDefault